 - No matter the composition definition (FullHD, QHD, 4K) or ratio (16:9, 4:3, square, 9:16), the elements positioned at (0,0) will always be at the center of the composition.
 This is a huge advantage for easily generating multi-format videos.

 - To replace a layer in the center of the composition after having moved it, you can just reset the position values to (0,0).

 - Using expressions and placing/displacing another graphic element is done simply, avoiding additional calculations to find the center of the composition.

 - When using both 2D and 3D elements in the same composition, the original coordinate system is identical in both dimensions.
 (0,0) is always considered the center.

-- When animating two elements that are mirrored in relation to the center of the screen, for example, two logos when two sports teams face each other in a match, simply animate the position of one of the logos, then use the same positions for the other logo, multiplying them by (-1).
+- When animating two elements that are mirrored in relation to the center of the screen like two logos when two sports teams face each other in a match for example, simply animate the position of one of the logos, then use the same Position values for the other logo, multiplying them by (-1).